The Long and Medium Runs

 My Plan for Running

-Wednesday or Thursday: a medium run of 10 miles
+Wednesday or Thursday: a medium run (heavy) of 10 miles

-Actually, I'm currently only running 3.5 miles due to blood clots, three times per week, but I've used the plan given above in the past and will use it in the future.
-As soon as my Monday or Tuesday run reaches 5 miles, I'll cap it as a rest run.
+Currently, I'm running one rest run of 3+ miles and two medium runs of 4+ miles per week, but I've used the plan given above in the past and will use it in the future.
+As soon as my Monday or Tuesday run reaches 5 miles, I'll cap it.
 When my Wednesday or Thursday run reaches 7 miles, I'll cap that run as my medium run, and as soon as my Saturday run reaches 10 miles, I'll cap that as my long run.
 Then, after my body has gotten used to those distances, I'll slowly advance the medium and long runs to reach the numbers given above.
-I'm letting my body tell me how fast to increase my distance, but I expect it will take at least a year to reach the 10 and 13 mile distances.
+I'm letting my body tell me how fast to increase my distance, but I expect it will take at least two years to reach the 10 and 13 mile distances.

 The Long Run is the Key to Distance Running